-At the time of execution of a RETURN statement in a function subprogram, the value of that function must be defined.
+At the time of execution of a RETURN statement in a function subprogram, the value (8.3.1) of that function must be defined.

-At the time of execution of an output statement, every entity whose value is to be transferred to the output medium must be defined.
-If the output is under control of a format specification, a correct association of conversion code with type of entity is required.
-The following are the correct associations: I with integer; and E and F with real.
+At the time of execution of an output statement, every entity whose value is to be transferred to the output medium must be defined unless the output is under control of a format specification and the corresponding conversion code is A. If the output is under control of a format specification, a correct association of conversion code with type of entity is required unless the conversion code is A. The following are the correct associations: I with integer; D with double precision; E, F, and G with real and complex; and L with logical.